Connect

 To Top

-We’ve put together some exercises to help you get a summer body while hanging out at the beach.
+We’ve put together some exercises to help you keep that summer body while hanging out at the beach.

 1. Bear Crawls

 The bear crawl is an excellent exercise for building strength in your arms, shoulders, and core.
-It’s a great exercise you can do at the beach because it works for several muscle groups at once.
+This exercise works for several muscle groups at once.

 To do bear crawls on the sand, start by getting your hands and knees on the ground.
-Then, lift your knees off the ground at a 90 degrees angle and hover off the sand.
+Next, lift your knees off the ground at a 90-degree angle and hover off the sand.

 Lift one arm and one leg simultaneously and crawl forward while staying low.
 Switch sides moving the other hand and the knee.
 Repeat this motion until you’ve gone as far as possible.